The view down the Giant Steps in Paradise Valley

 The downside to a summer trip as I found out, is that its buggy and not just a wee bit buggy – but eat as fast as you can and get moving to keep the bugs away kind of buggy.

-The group cooking area with bear boxes
+The group cooking area at the Paradise Valley campground has bear boxes nearby

 Beautiful backdrop where you get your water